 Cobbosseecontee Lake (5236 acres), Androscoggin Lake (4020 acres),

 Maranacook Lake (1844 acres), Lake Annabessacook (1415 acres) and Echo

 All of these areas are about 3½ hours from Boston with easy access to the Maine Turnpike.

-The Greater Belgrade Lakes Area - where quality of life is the "Maine" attraction.
+The Greater Belgrade Lakes Area - where quality of life is the "Maine"

-Additional Lake Resources
+Additional Maine Lake Resources

 This resource will not only provide environmental information, but will be a place where you can search specific lakes by name and their exact location using interactive maps and tools.